-Either a good step-up transformer or an exceptional active gain stage.
+Either a good step-up transformer or a really good active gain stage.

-Almost nothing does a better job of taking extraordinarily small signals from a moving coil cartridge and amplifying them than a step-up transformer, with maybe one exception, which we will get to.
+There is no one best phono preamplifier, but almost nothing does a better job of taking extraordinarily small signals from a moving coil cartridge and amplifying them than a top-notch step-up transformer.
+The only thing better is an absolutely first-class active gain stage.

 A Perfect Match